3620 Locust Walk

 This course examines some of the central questions in management with economic approaches as a starting point, but with an eye to links to behavioral perspectives on these same questions.
 Economics concerns itself with goal directed behavior of individuals interacting in a competitive context.
 We adopt that general orientation but recognize that goal directed action need not take the form of maximizing behavior, particularly for organizations comprised of individuals with possibly divergent interests and distinct sub-goals.
 Further, we treat competitive processes as playing out over meaningful periods of calendar time and, in general, not equilibrating instantaneously.
 A central property of firms, as with any organization, is the interdependent nature of activity within them.
 Thus, understanding firms as "systems" is quite important, a perspective which has important implications for understanding processes of organizational adaptation.
 Among the sorts of questions we explore are the following: What underlies a firm's capabilities?
 How does individual knowledge aggregate to form collective capabilities?
 What do these perspectives on firms say about the scope of a firm's activities, both horizontally (diversification) and vertically (buy-supply relationships)?
-We also explore what our understanding of firms says about market dynamics and industry evolution, particularly in the context of technological change.
 As a "foundations" course, readings will cover key conceptual foundations, but also provide an arc to current work --- an "arc" that will be developed more fully in our in-class discussions.